Priest stabbed at Saint Joseph's Oratory says he looks forward to returning to work

 "I saw the assailant on the floor after and he was peaceful, he was okay.
 There were two men over him and that's it."

-Paramedics treated Grou at the scene and brought him to Montreal General Hospital for treatment.
+Paramedics treated Grou at the scene and brought him to Montreal General Hospital to be treated for slash wounds to his belly.

+“A 77-year-old male patient with stab wounds was brought to the Emergency Department of the Montreal General Hospital at 9:21 a.m. this morning.
+He is under observation and in stable condition without threat to his life,” the MUHC said in a statement.

 Plamondon talked to Grou before he left the church, and told him "Saint Joseph protected you."